Non-Stationary Bandits with Habituation and Recovery Dynamics: Defining Reducing or Gaining Unknown Efficacy (ROGUE) Bandits

 The problem is to construct a policy for sequentially choosing actions in order to maximize the expected reward.
 Observe that the ROGUE bandit model is non-stationary since the reward distributions depend upon previous actions.
 This makes the problem of designing policies more difficult than that of designing policies for the stationary MAB.
 More specifically, let $\pi_t\in\mathcal{A}$ be the action chosen at time $t = 1,\ldots,T$.
 Then the policy consists of functions $\pi_t(r_{\pi_1},\ldots,r_{\pi_{t-1}},\pi_1,\ldots,\pi_{t-1})\in\mathcal{A}$ that depend on past rewards and actions.
 For notational convenience, we will use $\Pi = \{\pi_t(\cdot)\}_{t=1}^T$ to refer to the policy.
 In this notation, the problem of constructing an optimal policy to maximize expected reward can be written as

 This can be reframed as minimizing expected cumulative regret \citep{besbes2014,garivier2008,bouneffouf2016}: Unlike the stationary MAB, we cannot define an optimal action, but rather must define an optimal policy $\Pi^* = \{\pi^*_t(\cdot)\}_{t=0}^{T}$, which can be thought of as an oracle that chooses the optimal action at each time step.
-Then the problem of designing an optimal policy is equivalent to minimizing $R_\Pi(T) = \sum_{t=1}^T r_{\pi^*_t,t} - r_{\pi_t,t}$ subject to the state dynamics defined above.
+Then the problem of designing an optimal policy is equivalent to minimizing $R_\Pi(T) = \sum_{t=1}^T r_{\pi^*_t,t} - r_{\pi_t,t}$ or in expectation $\mathbb{E}R_\Pi(T) = \sum_{t=1}^T g(\theta_{\pi^*_t},x_{\pi^*_t,t}) - g(\theta_{\pi_t},x_{\pi_t,t})$ subject to the state dynamics defined above, a notion known as either dynamic or tracking regret.
+Note that since the optimal policy may be quite different from the policy actually implemented, the resulting states and rewards observed at each time period may not necessarily be the same.
+There have been stronger definitions of dynamic regret proposed in the literature including strongly adaptive regret \citep{daniely2015,zhang2017}.
+These definitions have been shown to not hold generally in the bandit feedback case even for models with optimal tracking regret rates \citep{daniely2015}, and are applied in the context of full information convex on-line optimization with limited total variation.
+In this paper, we center our analysis on tracking regret as our setting includes both bandit feedback and is model-based without necessarily bounded total variation.